thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.0 =
+* **Enhancement:** This release includes full integration with the WordPress visual editor.
+Your Document Galleries will now be visualized within the text editor.
+* **Enhancement:** Galleries now supports pagination.
+If you've got hundreds or thousands of documents to display, this allows you to present everything in a more manageable manner.
+To use this functionality, you simply need to set `limit=???` where "???" is how many documents you want displayed per page.
+* **Bug Fix:** Handling of `include` + `limit` attributes in same shortcode were broken.
+This has been addressed.

 = 3.5.3 =
 * **Bug Fix:** The `images` attribute was not being parsed correctly.
 Thanks to